Kojox/imgui/docs/README.md

 Businesses: support continued maintenance and development via support contracts or sponsoring:
 <br>&nbsp;&nbsp;_E-mail: omarcornut at gmail dot com_

-Dear ImGui is a bloat-free graphical user interface library for C++.
+TEST Dear ImGui is a bloat-free graphical user interface library for C++.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline enabled application.
 It is fast, portable, renderer agnostic and self-contained (no external dependencies).

 Dear ImGui is designed to enable fast iterations and to empower programmers to create content creation tools and visualization / debug tools (as opposed to UI for the average end-user).
 It favors simplicity and productivity toward this goal, and lacks certain features normally found in more high-level libraries.